yasufadhili/jawt/jawt-docs/docs/jml/index.md

 ## Styling with Tailwind CSS

-JML integrates seamlessly with Tailwind CSS through the `style` property:
+JML is set up to work with Tailwind CSS out of the box.
+Just use the `style` property.

 ```jml
 Container {